vippsas/vipps-checkout/vipps-checkout-api.md

 ```

 ## Shipping
 Per now we offer a static shipping feature where you can specify shipping options for the users in our create session API endpoint.
+If no shipping options are provided, and Dynamic Shipping is not enabled, the customer will not be given any shipping options.

 Static shipping means a flat rate per shipping option regardless of the customer's address.
 We show a title, price and optional description and the ability to show optional logo from a limited set of logos from the most popular shipping providers.

 ShippingOptions are provided in the create session endpoint.
 See [Swagger documentation for more details](https://vippsas.github.io/vipps-checkout/#/Session/post_session)